Emőke Bagdy: Biography and career

 She was born on 18 August 1941 in Tiszafüred, Hungary.
 She took M.A. degree in Psychology in 1968 at the Eötvös Loránd University in Budapest.

 From 1968 until 2001, she acted as the director of the National Institute of Psychiatry and Neurology.

 In 1982, she was awarded He took candidate (C.Sc.) degree in Psychology.

 In 1995, she habilitated at the Lajos Kossuth University and then she received the title of university (full) professor at the Imre Haynal Medical University in 1996.

 Her working papers were issued in prestigious professional research scientific journals, and several books and numerous scientific articles were published.

 Her main fields of interest are in the personality development methods in the context of education and professional socialization, mental health education and counselling, test application in clinical psychology and effectiveness of psychotherapy.

 Family

 Her father, István Bagdy was a pastor of the Reformed Church in Hungary.
 Her mother was Julianna Fóris.
 In 1961 she married Gyula Császár, who worked as a psychiatrist, and she gave birth to twins, a daughter named Noémi Császár-Nagy and a son named Zsolt Császár in 1969.

+Her son Zsolt was murdered in Phoenix, Arizona on October 25, 2023.